21coolkarni/Flytbase_assisment/README.md

 `rosrun turtlesim turtlesim_node`

-11) Run the code using
+10) Run the code using

 `rosrun turtle assisment.py`

+11) Enter your testcase choice from 1 to 5